 Mahendran works as a Research Engineer at the Dept. of Bioengineering.
 EPSRC-UK funded PhD student at the Dept. of Computing, with more than 7 years of industry experience in bioengineering R&D. Prolific inventor with many publications and patent applications resulting from international collaboration.
 Founded Faraday-Fleming Lab (start-up), provides Bioengineering consultancy and services.
 Currently working on 3D eye gaze based wheel chair control and other device designs.

-He is a first-year PhD student in the Brain and Behaviour Lab.
+Alex is a first-year PhD student in the Brain and Behaviour Lab.
 Following his Neuroscience degree he worked as a researcher in a motor cortex lab at the University of Edinburgh, developing touchscreen and camera tracking solutions to study mouse forelimb kinematics.
-His research at Imperial will focus on brain-computer interfaces, and applying neuromimetic principles to human robotics.
+His research at Imperial focuses on brain-computer interfaces, machine learning, and applying neuromimetic principles to human robotics.

 Dr Ariadne Whitby